andrewcooke/Stupid.jl/README.md

 more detailed explanation when I predicted this, but didn't make good notes, sorry).

-Here is the correlation for 5 random keys, with the zero offset points marked in a distinct colour.
+Here is the correlation for 5 random keys, encrypting [Little Brother](little-brother.txt), with the zero offset points marked in a distinct colour.

 ![plaintext correlation for lowest 2 bits with 8 byte key](plain-corelate-8-3.png)